ziyin-xiong/hotcrp/README.md

 HotCRP Conference Review Software
 =================================

-HotCRP is awesome software for managing review processes, especially for academic conferences.
+HotCRP is awesome software for managing conference review processes.
 It supports paper submission, review and comment management, rebuttals, and the PC meeting.
-Its main strengths are flexibility and ease of use in the review process, especially through smart paper search and tagging.
 It has been widely used in computer science conferences and for internal review processes at several large companies.

 Multitrack conferences with per-track deadlines should use other software.